Close Menu

 For links on this page, STEREO GUIDE may receive a commission from the merchant.
 This applies, for example, to those marked with *.

-Since our first review (click here for the report), Apple hasn’t really made any obvious changes to the AirPods Max.
-Only the insiders see it – and the fashion-conscious: the 2025 model year headphones themselves have hardly changed externally – 386 grams of aluminum.
+Apple hasn’t really made any obvious changes to the AirPods Max since our first test(click here for the review).
+Only the insiders see it – and the fashion-conscious: the 2025 model year headphones themselves are hardly changed on the outside – 386 grams of aluminum.
 The first generation was in light aluminum, now there are five color variants: Purple, blue, midnight, orange and polar star.
-The new USB-C port is more important.
+The new USB-C port is more decisive.

 Apple is not only saying goodbye to the outdated Lightning connector, but also opening the door to lossless, low-latency audio transmission.
 Provided the new software is installed on the AirPods Max.
 With the abbreviation “7E108” – you can easily see this under your Apple fleet via the “i” symbol next to it.
 However, this is not mandatory – if you have agreed to automatic updates (recommended) and have the new AirPods Max 2 connected to the charging current, the update will be installed automatically.
 The AirPods Max with Lightning connection introduced in December 2020 are not compatible with the new firmware version and its blessings.